quemix/quloud-manual/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Home
+Index
 ============================================

 .. toctree::
   :maxdepth: 2
   :numbered:

-  source/version
+  source/signup
+  source/signin
+  source/invitation
   source/dashboard
   source/jobs_and_models_atom
   source/jobdetail
   source/modeling
   source/calculation
   source/runjob
+  source/visualization
   source/files
-  source/visualization
   source/header
-  source/signin
-  source/signup
+  source/version